millerronen/timers/README.md

 To run the Timer Service locally or on a server, follow these steps:

-1. Open the downloaded zip file (or clone this repository: `git clone https://github.com/millerronen/timers.git)`
+1. Open the downloaded zip file.
 2. Navigate to the project directory: `cd timers`
-3. Run the command: `docker-compose up -d --build` (docker should be installed on your machine).
+3. Run the command: `docker-compose up -d --build` (you should have docker installed on your machine).
-4. Server should be running on localhost:3000 (You can check health by browsing: [localhost:3000/ping)](http://localhost:3000/ping)
+4. Server should be running on **localhost:3000** (You can check health by browsing: [localhost:3000/ping)](http://localhost:3000/ping)

 ## Usage